How to Become a Teacher in New Mexico

 Some teacher candidates are looking for a slightly different work environment that the one offered in a public school.
 These teachers are encouraged to consider applying to New Mexico's private schools as well.
 Just over half of the state's private schools have religious affiliation, and on average, they boast a ratio of 7:1.
 The small class sized allow teachers to easily incorporate differentiated instruction into their daily lessons.
 A private school may or may not require teachers to hold proper certification, however candidates with teaching certification will be highly valued.

-The following list of teacher shortage areas in New Mexico has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in New Mexico has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2020-2021 school year:

 Continue Your Education and Professional Development